julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ### Courage

-Card 26 = "To trust the Scrum process to guide the work needed to satisfy the requirements of the product."
+Card 26 = "Work on tough problems and challenge assumptions within and without the team."

-Card 27 = "Not to fear to raise impediments on a daily basis."
+Card 27 = "No fear to raise impediments on a daily basis."

 ## Antipatterns